EXTRADEEN/My-second-repository/io_redirections_and_filters/README.md

-22-user_and_homes - is a script that displays all users and treir home directories, sortet by users 23-empty_casks is a script that findt all empty files and directories in the current directory and all sub-directories 24-gifs - is a script that list all the files with a ".gif" extension in the current directory and all its sub-directorues
+22-user_and_homes - is a script that displays all users and treir home directories, sortet by users 23-empty_casks is a script that findt all empty files and directories in the current directory and all sub-directories 24-gifs - is a script that list all the files with a ".gif" extension in the current directory and all its sub-directorues 25-acrostic - is a script that decodes acrostict that use the firt letter of each line